SalN3t/MouthDetection/README.md

 #library used

-OpenCV 3.0 - used for image processing
+OpenCV 3.0 - used for image processing <br>
 Pilvo - used to connect to pilvo account and make call/text

 Note: you would have to create account at pilvo.